-- 18. Appointed auditors have a duty to be satisfied that local government bodies have made proper arrangements to secure best value. - 19.
-Our work in respect of the Partnership's best value arrangements will be integrated into our audit approach, including our work on the wider scope audit dimensions referred to above.
+- 19. Appointed auditors have a duty to be satisfied that local government bodies have made proper arrangements to secure best value. - 20.
+Our work in respect of the Partnership's arrangements to secure best value will be integrated into our audit approach, including our work on the wider scope audit dimensions referred to above.